LamininSolutions/mfsql-connector/source/version-control/index.rst

 #.
 Resolve bug on valuelists in spMFSetup_Reporting
 #.
 Resolve issues and add logging in spMFDeleteObject
 #.
 Add logging in spMFDeleteObjectList
 #.
+Add new procedure for undeleting objects as spMFUndeleteObject
+#.
 Increase size of email parameters to align with mailer in spMFClassTableStats
 #.
 Add parameter to extend the flexibility of spMFUpdateAllncludedInAppTables to include other options in IncludeInApp column
 #.
 Improve logging for spMFUpdateAllncludedInAppTables
 #.
 Updates to spMFAuditTable to set objids datatype to max and to deal with class changes
-#.
-Fix bug in spMFsendHTMLBodyEmail
-#.
-Add new procedure spMFUndeleteObject to allow for undeleting of objects from SQL.
-This involve assembly changes

 4.9.27.72
 ~~~~~~~~~